 We go through a standard set of metrics.
 We have one view of the truth, and then we also go through and tackle challenges that we may have, for example, we see this in our pipeline: how do we tackle that issue?
 What’s the right way to do that?
 And that combination of people; we’re all addressing the problem.

-It’s not a marketing problem; it’s not a sales problem; it’s not a finance problem: it’s a revenue team problem.
-So, shared ownership issues.One of the most valuable tools that I have used in my career is when you bring together the sales team, the marketing team, and the finance team together as a revenue team. - Heidi MelinClick To Tweet
+[click_to_tweet tweet=”One of the most valuable tools that I have used in my career is when you bring together the sales team, marketing team, and the finance team together as a revenue team.
+You solve problems within that group, things get a lot easier. @heidimelin #leadership” quote=”One of the most valuable tools that I have used in my career is when you bring together the sales team, the marketing team, and the finance team together as a revenue team. – Heidi Melin”]

 Make sure marketing campaigns are known and agreed upon by sales

 I think the strength of sales enablement programs is tremendous.
 So, as you look at developing marketing campaigns, ensuring the inclusiveness of those campaigns with the BDR, ADM, inside sales function, as well as with the sales and sales leadership teams and ensuring engagement and alignment.

 Because to me, that is one of the most valuable pieces of communication: ensuring that the campaigns that we’re investing a company’s money in are well understood and agreed upon by the sales organization so they can support them as they continue through a buying process.

 And ensuring that it isn’t just about developing a campaign to identify a lead and a qualified sales opportunity and stopping there.
 Instead, developing the campaign and enabling the field representatives, whether they be on the phone or in person, to carry those same messages forward and giving them the tools to do that.